Scottish Islands, Norwegian Fjords & Svalbard 15 days aboard MS Expedition

 Lofoten Islands, Svolvaer & Trollfjord

 Today's adventures bring us to the Lofoten archipelago, an enchanting area of picturesque villages by the sea backed with jagged peaks.
 We will make land on the island of Aa and go ashore by Zodiac to enjoy a coach trip through the area.
-Places you will visit include the Tørrfiskmuseum (Stockfish Museum) where you can learn about the traditional works of the islands, Nusfjord, one of Norway's oldest and best-preserved fishing villages, Henningsvær, Svolvær and the Viking Museum at Bøstad.
+Places you may visit include the Tørrfiskmuseum (Stockfish Museum) where you can learn about the traditional works of the islands, Nusfjord, one of Norway's oldest and best-preserved fishing villages, Henningsvær, Svolvær and the Viking Museum at Bøstad.

 After an enjoyable day of sightseeing you will re-board as the ship cruises into one of Norway's most famous fjords, the short yet dramatic Trollfjord.
 Make sure to be on deck for spectacular photo opportunities and to search the cliffs for Norway’s mythical trolls!